 Process:

-• In a dermatologist's office, patients with poorly healing or infected wounds were observed.
+Patients with poorly healing or infected wounds were observed in a dermatology practice.

-• The zeolite powder was sprinkled on the wound and then covered with a bandage.
+The zeolite powder was sprinkled onto the wound, then covered with a bandage.

 Result:

-• The germ load decreased and the wounds dried out.
+The bacterial load decreased , and the wounds dried out.

-The effectiveness of zeolite as a wound protection powder is clearly evident here.
-Especially in cases of weeping skin, irritation, or even open skin areas (e.g., eczema, neurodermatitis), a high-quality zeolite powder can help soothe the skin and reduce bacteria and odor.
+The effectiveness of zeolite as a wound-protecting powder is clearly evident here.
+Especially in cases of weeping skin, irritation, or open sores (e.g., eczema, neurodermatitis), a high-quality zeolite powder can help soothe the skin and reduce bacteria and odor.

 Zeolite for inflammatory skin diseases (eczema, dermatitis)

-Inflammatory skin diseases such as atopic dermatitis (neurodermatitis) or psoriasis are primarily driven by impaired skin barrier function and inflammatory reactions.
-Zeolite is being experimentally tested as an anti-inflammatory, adsorbing additive :
+Inflammatory skin diseases such as atopic dermatitis (eczema) or psoriasis are primarily driven by a disrupted skin barrier and inflammatory reactions.
+Zeolite is being experimentally tested here as an anti-inflammatory, adsorbent additive .

-• Atopic dermatitis (atopic dermatitis): Until recently, there were no studies on zeolite for atopic dermatitis.
-However, in 2021/2024, a mouse model of atopic dermatitis (induced allergic skin inflammation) was investigated: clinoptilolite powder applied topically to the skin surface was compared with the standard treatment, tacrolimus ointment.
+Atopic dermatitis (eczema): Until recently, no studies on zeolite for eczema were available.
+However, in 2021/2024, a mouse model of atopic dermatitis (induced allergic skin inflammation) was investigated: Clinoptilolite powder applied topically to the skin surface was compared to the standard therapy of tacrolimus ointment.

 Results: Both therapies significantly reduced skin inflammation compared to untreated animals.
-Remarkably, the anti-inflammatory effect of zeolite powder was comparable to that of tacrolimus —clinical skin score improvements and histopathological findings did not differ significantly between the zeolite and tacrolimus groups (with significant improvement compared to the dermatitis-only group).
+Remarkably, the anti-inflammatory effect of the zeolite powder was comparable to that of tacrolimus – clinical skin score improvements and histopathological findings did not differ significantly between the zeolite and tacrolimus groups (with a marked improvement compared to the dermatitis-only group).

-This suggests that zeolite can reduce inflammatory processes in the skin .
-The absorption of inflammatory mediators and a protective barrier effect are discussed as possible mechanisms of action.
-Clinoptilolite, for example, could bind irritating substances or allergens on the skin, thus reducing the immune response.
-Furthermore , no side effects were observed; the powder was well tolerated (no additional itching or burning).
-Of course, tacrolimus is a potent immunomodulatory agent – the similar effectiveness of zeolite is promising, but needs to be confirmed in further studies (ideally in humans).
+This suggests that zeolite can alleviate inflammatory processes in the skin .
+The absorption of inflammatory mediators and a barrier-protective effect are discussed as possible mechanisms of action.
+Clinoptilolite could, for example, bind irritating substances or allergens on the skin and thus reduce the immune response.
+Furthermore, no side effects were observed; the powder was well tolerated (no additional itching or burning).
+Of course, tacrolimus is a potent immunomodulator – the fact that zeolite was similarly effective is promising, but needs to be confirmed in further studies (ideally in humans). -

-• Contact dermatitis and anti-inflammatory effects: Similar to atopic dermatitis, zeolite could also be helpful in irritant or allergic contact dermatitis by adsorbing toxins or allergens .
-In the mouse model above, for example, a chemical was used as an allergen; zeolite was apparently able to contain the resulting skin reaction.
-Furthermore, some physicians and especially our customers report improved wound healing in eczematous, weeping skin areas by dusting zeolite powder—which is plausible, as it binds moisture and exudate and keeps the skin dry.
+Contact dermatitis and anti-inflammatory effects: Similar to its use in atopic dermatitis, zeolite could also be helpful in irritant or allergic contact dermatitis by adsorbing toxins or allergens .
+In the mouse model mentioned above, for example, a chemical was used as an allergen; zeolite was apparently able to reduce the resulting skin reaction.
+Furthermore, some doctors and, in particular, our customers report improved wound healing in eczematous, weeping skin areas after dusting with zeolite powder – which is plausible, as it binds moisture and exudate and keeps the skin dry.
 However, systematic clinical data are lacking.
-In the cosmetic field, zeolite is sometimes incorporated into care creams for sensitive skin , with the promise of binding skin irritants (e.g., heavy metals, environmental toxins) and reducing inflammatory reactions.
+In the cosmetics sector, zeolite is sometimes incorporated into creams for sensitive skin , with the promise of binding skin irritants (e.g., heavy metals, environmental toxins) and reducing inflammatory reactions.

-For example, a proof-of-concept study investigated the binding of heavy metals by zeolite in skin care : A fine clinoptilolite powder was added to creams that were applied to the skin and then analyzed for bound metal ions (nickel, lead).
+For example, a proof-of-concept study investigated the binding of heavy metals by zeolite in skincare : A fine clinoptilolite powder was added to creams, which were applied to the skin and then analyzed for bound metal ions (nickel, lead).

 Result: Zeolite was able to bind significant amounts of nickel ions from a simulated exposure, suggesting that it can serve as a pollutant filter in anti-pollution creams.
-This is particularly relevant for people with nickel allergies or in urban, heavy metal-polluted environments.
-The study (Pesando et al. 2022) thus confirmed that zeolite in cosmetics can capture environmental toxins before they penetrate the skin—a skin-protective effect that could prevent inflammation caused by these substances.
+This is particularly relevant for people with nickel allergies or living in urban, heavy metal-polluted environments.
+The study (Pesando et al. 2022) thus confirmed that zeolite in cosmetics can capture environmental toxins before they penetrate the skin – a skin-protecting effect that could prevent inflammation caused by these substances.

 Sources: